Skip to content

 Examine each iteration for actionable patterns: [Source: Evaluating skill output quality]

-• Always pass in both — not discriminating; remove or replace
+• Always pass in both — not discriminating, so remove or replace it

-• Always fail in both — broken assertion or impossible task; fix before next iteration
+• Always fail in both — broken assertion or impossible task, so fix it before the next iteration

-• Pass with skill, fail without — where the skill adds clear value; understand why
+• Pass with skill, fail without — where the skill adds clear value, so understand why

-• High variance across runs — ambiguous instructions; add examples or tighten guidance
+• High variance across runs — ambiguous instructions, so add examples or tighten guidance

 Revise SKILL.md from failed assertions and transcripts.
 Generalize fixes rather than patching individual cases.
 Rerun in iteration-N+1/ and compare.

 Sequential evaluation introduces anchoring bias — the second version is judged relative to the first.
-Comparator agents eliminate this: a grader receives A and B outputs without labels and scores each criterion blindly.
-[Source: Improving skill-creator] This extends beyond skill-vs-no-skill to comparing versions, competing skills, or the same skill across models.
+Comparator agents remove this: a grader receives A and B outputs without labels and scores each criterion blindly.
+[Source: Improving skill-creator] This extends beyond skill versus no-skill to comparing versions, competing skills, or the same skill across models.

 Output quality evals only matter if the skill triggers.
-The description optimization loop:
+Run the description optimization loop in three steps.

 Testing across public document-creation skills improved triggering on 5 of 6.
 [Source: Improving skill-creator]

 Queries must be realistic and detailed.
-Weak: "Format this data" — too vague.
-Strong: "my boss sent me Q4_sales_final_v2.xlsx and wants a profit margin column — revenue is in C, costs in D" — concrete, casual, no skill name mentioned.
+A weak query is "Format this data" — too vague.
+A strong query is "my boss sent me Q4_sales_final_v2.xlsx and wants a profit margin column — revenue is in C, costs in D" — concrete, casual, with no skill name mentioned.

 Two skill categories need different eval approaches on model upgrades: [Source: Improving skill-creator]

 • Capability uplift — encodes techniques the base model cannot do consistently.
-Compare skill-augmented vs raw model; if raw matches or exceeds, retire the skill.
+Compare the skill-augmented model against the raw model; if raw matches or exceeds it, retire the skill.

 • Encoded preference — sequences capabilities to fit team workflows.
-Verify workflow fidelity (step order, output format, required checks) rather than raw quality — the model cannot infer your process.
+Verify workflow fidelity (step order, output format, required checks) rather than raw quality, because the model cannot infer your process.

 The loop has real overhead and fails predictably:

-• Rarely-triggered or single-use skills — harness cost (parallel runs, grading, bookkeeping) can exceed lifetime savings; ad-hoc manual QA may win.
+• Rarely-triggered or single-use skills — harness cost (parallel runs, grading, bookkeeping) can exceed lifetime savings, so ad-hoc manual QA may win

-• Same-model LLM-as-judge grading — grader agents inherit the target model's biases, inflating pass rates on outputs the model itself would not critique.
+• Same-model LLM-as-judge grading — grader agents inherit the target model's biases, which inflates pass rates on outputs the model itself would not critique.
 Prefer code-based assertions and human spot-checks for subjective quality.
 [Source: Demystifying evals]

-• Assertion over-fitting — a fixed eval set can tune the skill to that set while drifting on real traffic.
+• Assertion over-fitting — a fixed eval set can tune the skill to that set while it drifts on real traffic.
 Refresh cases from production prompts.

-• Subjective skills — writing style, design, and taste resist objective assertions; force-fitting produces a green benchmark that tells you nothing.
+• Subjective skills — writing style, design, and taste resist objective assertions, so force-fitting produces a green benchmark that tells you nothing.
 [Source: Evaluating skill output quality]

 Key Takeaways